tardate/LittleCodingKata/prolog/lists/README.md

-# #xxx List Manipulation with Prolog
+# #388 List Manipulation with Prolog

 Using Prolog to reverse, sort, and find the minimum of a list.